 - Add incline to the treadmill slowly.
 Start flat and only add incline after at least 1 – 2 weeks of continuous treadmill use.

-Although the switch from outdoor exercise to indoor treadmill work seems fairly benign, there’s actually a number of lower extremity injuries we see each winter specific to treadmill use.
-To insure a healthy and injury free winter, go slow, use moderation and follow my 5 point plan.
+Although the switch from outdoor exercise to indoor treadmill work seems fairly benign, there’s actually a number of lower extremity injuries we see each winter that are specific to treadmill use.
+To ensure a healthy and injury-free winter, go slow, use moderation, and follow my 5 point plan.